Central African Republic humanitarian crisis mounts even as attacks ease

 "It's really a mess, there's nobody else here," said Tessy Fautsch, emergency medical coordinator for MSF, the only aid agency at the airport, where the air is heavy with the stench of urine and excrement.

-Fautsch said malaria and chest infections were already problems but the risk of further diseases was high due to the lack of water and other organizations looking after people.
+Fautsch said malaria and chest infections were already problems but the risk of further diseases was high due to the lack of water and other organisations looking after people.

 "Sanitation is almost nonexistent," Fautsch said.